Taylor–Wythe Houses

-The Taylor–Wythe Houses is a New York City Housing Authority development in the Williamsburg neighborhood, in Brooklyn, New York City.
+The Taylor–Wythe Houses is a New York City Housing Authority development in the South Williamsburg neighborhood, in Brooklyn, New York City.

 Development

-The Taylor–Wythe Houses were completed June 30, 1974 and consists of five buildings, 8, 11, 12 and 13 stories high on 4.2 acre.
-There are 525 apartments housing some 1,681 residents.
-The development is bounded by Wythe Ave, Ross Street, and Clymer Street.
+The Taylor–Wythe Houses were completed on June 30, 1974 and consist of five buildings, 8, 11, 12 and 13 stories high on 4.27 acre.
+There are 525 apartments housing some 1,186 residents.
+The development is bounded by Wythe Avenue, Ross Street, and Clymer Street.
 The buses and the subway routes service the area.
 The neighborhood is a mix of Hispanic, African-American, and Hasidic families, with gentrification as an ongoing process that is transforming the landscape.